getify/You-Dont-Know-JS/async & performance/ch2.md

 That should feel like a troubling list, because it is.
 You're probably slowly starting to realize that you're going to have to invent an awful lot of ad hoc logic **in each and every single callback** that's passed to a utility you're not positive you can trust.

+Now you realize a bit more completely just how hellish "callback hell" is.

 ### Not Just Others' Code

 Some of you may be skeptical at this point whether this is as big a deal as I'm making it out to be.
 Perhaps you don't interact with truly third-party utilities much if at all.
 Perhaps you use versioned APIs or self-host such libraries, so that its behavior can't be changed out from underneath you.